Golden Bay and Għajn Tuffieħa top our list of swimming spots for best day trips in Malta for soft adventure.

 Just outside Mdina’s gates, Rabat offers a more lived-in, local vibe, along with its own trove of historic sites, including Roman ruins, catacombs, and churches.

-The two towns flow seamlessly into one another, making it easy to turn your visit into an extended, leisurely walk – perfect for soft adventure travelers looking to blend cultural discovery with light activity.
+The two towns flow seamlessly into one another, making it easy to turn your visit into an extended, leisurely walk – perfect for travelers looking to blend cultural discovery with light activity.

 Mdina and Rabat also make a great starting point for a full day of exploration, if combined with Dingli Cliffs and Għar Lapsi.
 After wandering the streets and grabbing lunch, head to the coast for dramatic views and a refreshing dip.
 History, movement, and Mediterranean waters – all in one satisfying day!

 For a laid-back beach day with room to move, head to Malta’s northwest coast, where two of the island’s most beautiful sandy beaches – Golden Bay and Għajn Tuffieħa – sit side by side.
-These wide, golden-sand beaches are ideal for soft adventure travelers looking to swim, walk, or simply relax in a scenic natural setting.
+These wide, golden-sand beaches are ideal for swimminh, walking, or simply relaxing in a scenic natural setting.

 Golden Bay is the more developed of the two, with several restaurants, public toilets, and beach clubs right at the water’s edge.